lorenzotomada/NS_continuation/tutorial.md

         last_res = current_res;
       }
 ```
-After the first iteration, we might want to provide the solver with a custom initial guess.
+After the first iteration in time, we might want to provide the solver with a custom initial guess.
 This is done in line with what was explained in the theoretical introduction, i.e. considering a linear combination of the steady solution with the one at the previous time step.
  ```cpp
       else